ddmitov/perl-executing-browser/README.md

 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
 * 100% of the browser screen area are dedicated to your HTML interface.
-* Usefull for both single-page or multi-page applications with an option to start in fullscreen mode.
+* Usefull for both single-page or multi-page applications with an optional start in fullscreen mode.
+* Optional JavaScript translation of context menu and dialog boxes.
+* Optional JavaScript check for unsaved data in HTML forms before closing a window to prevent accidental data loss.

 **Development goodies:**
 * PEB can interact with the built-in Perl 5 debugger.
 Any Perl script can be selected for debugging in an HTML user interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and it's modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* WebKit Web Inspector can be invoked using the keyboard shortcut Ctrl+I.
+* WebKit Web Inspector can be invoked using Ctrl+I keyboard shortcut.
 * Extensive optional logging of all browser activities.

 ## Compile-time Requirements

 GCC compiler and Qt 5.1 - Qt 5.5 headers (including QtWebKit headers).
+Later versions of Qt are unusable due to the deprecation of QtWebKit.

 Compiled and tested successfully using:
-* Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
+* Qt Creator 2.8.1 and [Qt 5.1.1] (http://download.qt.io/official_releases/qt/5.1/5.1.1/) on 32-bit Debian Linux,
-* Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,
+* Qt Creator 3.0.0 and [Qt 5.2.0] (http://download.qt.io/official_releases/qt/5.2/5.2.0/) on 32-bit Debian Linux,
-* Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
+* Qt Creator 3.0.0 and [Qt 5.2.0] (http://download.qt.io/official_releases/qt/5.2/5.2.0/) on 32-bit Windows XP,
-* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5
+* Qt Creator 3.0.1 and [Qt 5.2.1] (http://download.qt.io/official_releases/qt/5.2/5.2.1/) on 64-bit OS X 10.9.1, i5
 (main development and testing platform - Valcho Nedelchev),
-* Qt Creator 3.1.1 and Qt 5.3.0 on 64-bit Lubuntu 14.10 Linux,
+* Qt Creator 3.1.1 and [Qt 5.3.0] (http://download.qt.io/official_releases/qt/5.3/5.3.0/) on 64-bit Lubuntu 14.10 Linux,
-* Qt Creator 3.1.1 and Qt 5.4.1 on 64-bit Lubuntu 15.04 Linux,
+* Qt Creator 3.1.1 and [Qt 5.4.1] (http://download.qt.io/official_releases/qt/5.4/5.4.1/) on 64-bit Lubuntu 15.04 Linux,
-* Qt Creator 3.5.1 and Qt 5.5.1 on 64-bit Lubuntu 15.04 Linux
+* Qt Creator 3.5.1 and [Qt 5.5.1] (http://download.qt.io/official_releases/qt/5.5/5.5.1/) on 64-bit Lubuntu 15.04 Linux
 (main development and testing platform - Dimitar D. Mitov).

 ## Runtime Requirements